0xZ0F/linuxupdate/README.md

 # linuxupdate
 This is a script to upgrade your LINUX system.
 It makes life a little easier :)

-## This script uses apt instead of apt-get.
-If that is a problem, just edit the script ;)

 The script requires apt.
 You should have that :)
 ### Features:
 Make updating your Linux system quicker!